 It has nothing to do with Amazon’s founder Jeff Bezos.
 The company name Bzeos comes by placing letters together, where each one has its description – To Be, Zero waste, Edible, Ocean-origin, and Sustainable.

-I’ve been living in more than 16 countries, working in different organizations and NGOs.
+I’ve lived in more than 16 countries, working in different organizations and NGOs.
 Often the countries where I have worked are selected based on their environmental surroundings.

-In Norway, where I am currently living, there is seaweed and sea.
-Earlier I lived in Morocco, South America, and Canada, and all these places are known for their natural environment.
-When you are in nature, you can easily get lost in silence and serenity.
+In Norway, where I live, there is seaweed and sea.
+Earlier, I lived in Morocco, South America, and Canada, and all these places are known for their natural environment.
+In nature, you can easily get lost in silence and serenity.

 Add comment